TrueTurbi/SpyingGnome/README.md

 **Happy raiding!**

 **Credits/Special Thanks for providing assistance:** Norelenilia, Skarr, Kerian, Nickfury, Kazlyn, Kybalion & Kezan Community Discord

+# SpyingGnome v1.3 (WIP)

+### New Features
+- **Guardian Elixirs Support**: Added separate tracking for Guardian Elixirs (Greater Intellect, Elixir of the Sages, Elixir of Superior Defense, Elixir of Fortitude)
+- **Elixir Categories**: Split elixirs into Battle Elixirs and Guardian Elixirs categories
+- **New Elixirs Added**:
+  - Elixir of Brute Force (Battle Elixir)
+  - Elixir of Superior Defense (Guardian Elixir)
+  - Elixir of Fortitude (Guardian Elixir)

+### Interface Changes
+- Renamed "Check for missing elixirs" to "Check for missing Battle Elixirs"
+- Added new "Check for missing Guardian Elixirs" checkbox
+- Updated checkbox labels with proper capitalization
+- Added tooltips to Protection buffs (hover to see item details)

+### Message Updates
+- Debug messages now include [SG] prefix
+- Added separate messages for Battle Elixirs and Guardian Elixirs
+- Changed "Missing Flask" to "Missing flask:" in all messages
+- Updated success message: "All raiders meet the configured consumable criteria"
+- Added warning when no checks are selected: "You have not selected any checks.
+Check your configuration"
+- Added message when not in raid: "You are not in a raid party"

+### Behavior Changes
+- **Mutual Exclusivity**: Flasks and Elixirs checkboxes are now mutually exclusive - checking one automatically unchecks the other
+  - If you check "Check for missing Flasks", Battle Elixirs and Guardian Elixirs are automatically unchecked
+  - If you check "Check for missing Battle Elixirs" or "Check for missing Guardian Elixirs", Flasks is automatically unchecked

+- Debug printing now respects "Enable Status Report Printing in Raid Chat" setting (prints to debug if enabled but player is not raid leader/officer)
+- Status reports print in order: Flask, Battle Elixir, Guardian Elixir, Food, Protection
+- Battle Elixirs and Guardian Elixirs are checked and reported independently
+- Success message sent to raid chat when all checks pass (raid leader/officer only)

 # SpyingGnome v1.2 / The Great Raidening
 - UI rework, added "Configuration" menu.